-Volunteering opportunities are available in our Adult Hospice, Children’s Hospice, in the community and in our charity shops.
+Volunteering opportunities are available in our Adult Hospice, Children’s Hospice, in the community and in our retail shops.

 Volunteers work directly with patients and their families, behind the scenes in an administrative role, or helping to raise money.